 A professional inspector can also advise you on the appropriate tests to conduct for specific risks such as pyrite issues or other structural concerns.
 While a seller may be responsible for defects that the inspector should have detected but missed in their report, it is still the buyer’s responsibility to order the right inspections.

 You can make your offer conditional on satisfactory inspection results.
 Buyers and their brokers often refer to this as the “pre-inspection clause”.
 Many inexperienced buyers think of the pre-inspection clause as a “global way out” of the deal.
 However, this is not actually the case.
-In fact, you can only utilize the inspection clause to withdraw your offer if the inspection uncovers a significant problem; minor issues or cosmetic defects do not justify cancelling the purchase.
+In fact, you can only utilize the inspection clause to withdraw your offer if the inspection uncovers a significant problem that has not been disclosed in the Seller’s Declaration; minor issues or cosmetic defects do not justify cancelling the purchase.
+Major normally means one problem that is cost at least 3% of the purchase price.

 9. Review of the documents by the buyer